tc39/ecma262/workingdocs/ES6-super-construct=proposal.md

 superclass constructor.
     * In other words, a `super` call delegates allocation and initial initialization steps to the super class constructor.

-7. When `this` is in its initialized state, any expression of the form 'super(<args>)' throws a TypeError exception.
+7. When `this` is in its initialized state, any expression of the form 'super(<args>)' throws a ReferenceError exception.
            Rather than using [[Call]] to invoke the super class constructor.

-8.  *** Within a constructor, `new.target` can be used, as if it was an identifier, to access the *originalConstructor* value.
+8.  ** Within a constructor, `new.target` can be used, as if it was an identifier, to access the *originalConstructor* value.
     * `new.target` can be used to get information about the original constructor (such as its `prototype` property) that can be used to manually allocate the instance object.
 It can also be used to discriminate [[Construct]] vs. [[Call]] invocations.